 - Power outages could linger for several weeks.

-- Most of the area will be habitable for several weeks unless there is proper Federal and state assistance.
+- Most of the area will be habitable for several weeks unless proper federal and state assistance is required.

-The Keys Hurricane hit South Florida in 1935, and the Andrew Hurricane in 1992 were the only 2 Category 5 hurricanes.
+The Keys Hurricane hit South Florida in 1935, and the Andrew Hurricane in 1992 were the only two Category 5 hurricanes.

 Hurricane Impact Windows to the Rescue

 Impact windows are made to withstand hurricane winds, debris, and other severe weather like tornadoes.
 Also, impact windows are tested in storm simulations to ensure they will hold up.

 Impact windows are remarkable because their safety design extends beyond simple durability.
 They also have a solid yet flexible plastic-like layer between the glass panes.

 This interlayer will hold the broken pieces of glass in place if a piece of debris strikes your window forcefully enough to break it, preventing injuries from flying glass from entering your home.

 Some impact windows may even withstand winds of 157 mph or higher, depending on their quality and rating.
 However, no impact windows are guaranteed to survive a Category 5 hurricane.
 As Peter Dyga, president of the East Coast chapter of the Associated Builders and Contractors (ABC), said, “Windows are impact-resistant, not impact-proof.
 The strongest building code in the world will not totally protect us from a natural power like a Category 5 hurricane.”